seed-labs/seed-emulator/examples/C10-carla-seed/README.md

 2. **Set Up the Environment Variable**
     - Add the project folder to the `PYTHONPATH` environment variable by executing `source development.env` in the project's root directory.
 3. **Configure CARLA-SEED Environment Settings**
-    - Update the`.env`file in the`carla-seed`directory with necessary parameters such as:
+    - Update environment variables in the `carla.py`with necessary parameters such as:
 	    - CARLA server IP (`CARLA_IP`) and port (`CARLA_PORT`)
 	    - Role names and camera settings for vehicles (`ROLE_NAME_1` to `ROLE_NAME_6`, `CAMERA_1` to `CAMERA_6`)
+		- Configure agent behavior for vehicles (`AGENT_TYPE`, `AGENT_BEHAVIOR`)
 	    - Traffic simulation settings (`TRAFFIC_VEHICLES_NO`, `TRAFFIC_WALKERS_NO`)
 	    - Carlaviz configurations (`CARLAVIZ_LOGFILE_NAME`, `CARLAVIZ_RETRY_SECONDS`, `CARLAVIZ_EGO_VEHICLE_NAME=car1`)
 > [!WARNING]
 > Enabling cameras on all vehicles (`CAMERA_1` to `CAMERA_6`) can significantly increase bandwidth usage, as the data is transmitted from a remote server.
 This may affect the simulation's responsiveness and could potentially lead to more frequent collisions.
+4. **Build the Emulation**:
+	- Navigate to the project directory , typically something like `examples/C10-carla-seed/`.
+	- Execute the script to build the emulation environment: `python3 ./carla.py`.
+	- This process generates necessary container files in the `output/` folder.
+5. **Check CARLA Server**:
+    - Before starting the emulator, ensure the CARLA server is actively running and accessible.
+    - This is crucial as the emulation relies on a connection to the CARLA server for vehicle simulation and control.
-4. **Run SEED Emulator**
+6. **Run SEED Emulator**
-    - Navigate to the emulator directory with `cd carla-seed/`, build, and start the emulator using `docker-compose build && docker-compose up`.
+    - Navigate to the emulator directory with `cd output/`, build, and start the emulator using `docker-compose build && docker-compose up`.
+    - Allow some time for initialization, especially for routers and network configurations to stabilize.
 ### SEED Emulator Container Terminology
 - **Web Socket Server**: `150/websocket` - Manages Web Socket services for real-time communication.
 - **Controller**: `151/controller` - Handles control logic for simulations.